HydraMeshnet/developer-portal/api/layer2_api.md

 ### Check Transaction Status

-Check a DAC transaction's status if it was accepted or rejected.
+Check an SSI transaction's status if it was accepted or rejected.

 ```http
 GET /morpheus/v1/txn-status/{txid}